CS3560-OOP-Programming/Wordle_Assignment_2/README.md

 ## External Libraries
 - None were used

+## Video Demo
+- Here is a link to our video demo: https://youtu.be/2_1acbDz-LM

 ## Credits
 - Txt file of valid 5 letter words sourced from https://github.com/darkermango/5-Letter-words.git